Breeni/BtWTodo/README.md

 - Syntax Highlighting for advanced editing to-dos
 - Syncing character data between accounts
 - Creating custom windows
+- Vaults should show if there is loot available

 # Known Issues